-The rebound damping setting is a paired adjustment controlling both the low and high speed damping characteristics of the damper with identical ranges to those of the front dampers.
-Increasing rebound damping will slow down the rate at which the damper extends in both low and high speed situations.
-As at the front, high rebound stiffness will result in improved platform control for aerodynamic performance and overall chassis response but it is important to avoid situations where the shock is too slow in rebounding as this will result in the tire losing complete contact with the track surface.
-This can be particularly detrimental during braking events and during the initial turn-in phase though an increase in rebound stiffness can help to 'slow down' the change in pitch of the car as the brakes are applied, potentially increasing braking stability.
+Low speed rebound damping controls the stiffness of the shock while extending at lower speeds, typically during body movement as a result of driver inputs.
+Higher rebound values will resist expansion of the shock, lower values will allow the shock to extend faster.
+As at the front, high rebound stiffness will result in improved platform control for aerodynamic performance and overall chassis response but it is important to avoid situations where the shock is too slow in rebounding as this can result in the tire losing complete contact with the track surface.
+Provided this is avoided,, an increase in rebound stiffness can help to 'slow down' the change in pitch of the car as the brakes are applied, increasing braking stability and off-throttle mechanical understeer.
+O is maximum damping (most resistant to extension) while -24 is minimum damping (least resistance to extension).